vga101/gaiasky/docs/Capturing-videos.rst

 software such as `ffmpeg <https://ffmpeg.org/>`__, which works on Windows, Linux and OS X.

-Once you have recorded the images using the [[frame output interface\|Configuration-interface#frame-output]], you can convert them into a video using the following command:
+Once you have recorded the images using the :ref:`frame-output-config`, you can convert them into a video using the following command:

 .. code:: bash